structurizr/cli/docs/getting-started.md

 - create a System Context view for the software system
 - creates some element styles that will be applied when rendering the diagram

-Please note that the Structurizr CLI will create some default views and styles for you if you don't define them yourself in the DSL.
+Please note that the Structurizr CLI will create some default views for you if you don't define them yourself in the DSL.
 See [Defaults](defaults.md) for more details.

 ## 3. Render with Structurizr, or export to other diagram formats